tedyu002/7zToTar/README.md

 This program is only workable under AMD64/Linux.

 It uses the 7z command to extract the stream and then it encapsulates it with tar stream out standard output.
-The original information in the 7z archive is not append to the tar, such as the time information.
+Not all information in the 7z archive is not append to the tar.

+The symbolic link is not supported.

 The correction of this program is no guarantee.